Peruvian Sol: Currency in Peru

 Note on 1 and 5 Céntimos

-Very small coins play almost no role in practical payments.
-A gradual withdrawal from circulation was officially announced, including the removal of the 5-Céntimos coin from circulation as of January 1, 2019.
-Exchange at banks and the BCRP remained an option.
-A similar trend affects 1 Céntimo, which is also rarely used in everyday life.
+Very small coins play almost no role in practical payment.
+A gradual withdrawal from circulation has been officially communicated, including the withdrawal of the 5-Céntimos coin from circulation as of January 1, 2019.

-Banknotes in Peru are found in daily use in denominations of 10, 20, 50, 100, and 200 Sol.
-The Banco Central de Reserva del Perú describes the features and security details for each note, which help with verification.
+Banknotes in Peru are found in daily life in denominations of 10, 20, 50, 100, and 200 Sol.
+The Banco Central de Reserva del Perú describes features and security details for each note.

 - 10 and 20 Sol: common denominations for everyday use, transport, and simple purchases

-- 50 Sol: common for restaurants, excursions, larger purchases
+- 50 Sol: common for restaurants, excursions, and larger purchases

-- 100 and 200 Sol: common for hotels, longer trips, or larger amounts; not always suitable for small businesses
+- 100 and 200 Sol: common for hotels, longer journeys, or larger amounts

-Several security levels are common, including watermarks, security threads, microtext, and color-changing elements when moved.
-A quick check can be done with three simple steps: holding it up to the light, checking for sharp lines and microtext, and tilting the banknote for changing effects.
-An additional classification provides an overview of details and durability of banknote materials and features relevant for everyday use.
+Several security levels are common, including watermarks, security threads, microtext, and color-changing elements when tilted.
+A quick check can be done by holding it up to the light, looking at sharp lines, and tilting the banknote.

-Small bills make payments easier.
-A mix of 10 and 20 Sol bills reduces discussions about change, especially at markets and smaller shops.
+Small denominations make payment easier.
+A mix of 10 and 20 Sol notes reduces discussions about change, especially at markets and smaller shops.

-A lack of very small coins in practice leads to rounded final amounts for cash payments.
+A lack of very small coins leads in practice to rounded final amounts for cash payments.
 Rounding usually only affects the total amount at the checkout, not the individual item price.
-A focus on fair rounding in favor of the customer was officially addressed in connection with the withdrawal of the 5-Céntimos coin.

-In some areas, such as tours, car rentals, or larger purchases, dollar prices occur.
+In some areas such as tours, car rentals, or larger purchases, dollar prices occur.
 However, payment in Sol remains standard because the Sol is the legal unit.
-An exchange rate in the store may differ from the bank rate because fees and risk are factored in.

 Several options are available: banks, official exchange offices, and ATMs.
-A price comparison is worthwhile, as rates and fees vary depending on location and time of day.
-A reputable provider operates with clearly displayed rates and verifiable receipts.
+It's worth comparing prices, as rates and fees vary depending on location and time of day.

 - Exchanging money at official exchange offices or banks reduces the risk of fraud.

-- Withdrawing from ATMs in well-frequented areas reduces the risk of tampering.
+- Withdrawing from ATMs in well-frequented areas lowers the risk of tampering.

 - Checking banknote features when receiving change prevents later discussions.

-- A small cash reserve in separate amounts helps in case of loss or theft.
+- Keeping a small amount of cash in separate portions helps in case of loss or theft.

 The abbreviation S/ regularly appears on menus, receipts, and price tags.
 The code PEN is more likely to appear in banking apps, online payments, or international booking systems.